kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/notes.md

 The two systems are designed for different purposes.

 An HPC system is designed for one purpose and one only, to have as much performance as possible.
-All components are fine-tuned to squeeze out the most flops as possible.
+All components are fine-tuned to squeeze out the most flops possible.
 The software that is run is also fine-tuned, the specific architecture of the CPU is known to optimize the compiler, the code knows the architecture and relative positions of various sub programs on other nodes to optimize communication, I/O is layered with computation calls to save time and so forth.

 On the other hand, a cloud system is more general purpose.